The Nomad Soul: Reception

 The Nomad Soul was nominated as the best personal computer adventure game of 1999 by CNET Gamecenter, The Electric Playground, and GameSpot, losing variously to Gabriel Knight 3, Spy Fox 2, and Outcast.
-It was also nominated in the "Outstanding Achievement in Character or Story Development" category at the 3rd Annual Interactive Achievement Awards in 2000, losing to Age of Empires II: Age of Kings.
+It was also nominated for "Outstanding Achievement in Character or Story Development" during the 3rd Annual Interactive Achievement Awards in 2000, losing to Age of Empires II: The Age of Kings and Thief: The Dark Project (both of which tied for the award).